Proudly offering nationwide surveys and shipping for the UK

 Your building control body will normally confirm the forms of construction to be tested.

 When determining the number of tests that are required for your development.
 The easiest method is to start from a “set” of six tests (two airborne wall tests, two airborne and two impact floor tests).
 This would be per 10 dwellings, that are a “group” of the same construction.
-If different constructions are used, then more sound tests should be undertaken.
+If different constructions are used, then more tests should be undertaken.
 If there are no floors in the development, then only walls can be tested.

 For other building types such as schools.
-The number of sound tests will differ from the above.
+The number of tests will differ from the above.
 As you will need to consider the whole development.
 Specialist advice should be sought.
 Unless a testing schedule has been pre-defined for the project by an Acoustic Consultant or Building Control Body.

 This can be undertaken in exceptional circumstances, and in agreement with your Building Control Body.
-The normal requirement is to provide sound tests between rooms of residential uses.
+The normal requirement is to provide tests between rooms of residential uses.
 For example, bedroom to bedroom, living room to living room.
 Not to-or-from common areas.

 There is a practical lower room volume limit to any room.
 Which can be applied to complete a valid sound test in accordance with the standards.
 In turn, a small room size can alter the uncertainty or reproducibility of the test.
 Testing in very small rooms (such as corridors) is not recommended.
 As it is often not possible to undertake a valid test within the constraints of the space.
 It is also not advocated under Building Regulations Part E.

-An airborne sound insulation test requires a sound source to generate high-pressure levels in a source room.
+The test requires a sound source to generate high-pressure levels in a source room.
 Which is measured in the source and receiver room directly adjacent, above or below.
 This will determine the level difference across the separating wall or floor.
 The background level and reverberation time are also equated in the receive room.
 We do this to calculate the standardised level difference.
 The test standard requires the receiver sound level to be 10 dB (i.e. subjectively twice as loud) as the background level at all frequencies under test.
 This means that either very high source levels and/or low background levels are required to generate valid results.

 The term used for airborne sound tests is the weighted standardised level difference DnT, w .
 In Building Regulations, this is corrected using the low-frequency Ctr weighting.
 Where the result is equal to DnT, w + Ctr and expressed in decibels.
 The exact method is described under Annex B of Building Regulations Approved Document E.

-An impact sound insulation test requires a calibrated impact source, such as a tapping machine.
+The test requires a calibrated impact source, such as a tapping machine.
 To generate standard tapping sounds in a source room.
 This is then measured in the receiver room directly below.
 The background level and reverberation time are also equated in the receiver room.
 We use this to calculate the standardised impact sound pressure level.
 The test standard requires the receiver sound level to be 10 dB (i.e. subjectively twice as loud).
 As the background level at all frequencies under test.
 This means that very low background levels are required to generate valid results.
 Particularly where the impact sound insulation performance of the floor is high.

 The term used is the weighted standardised impact sound pressure level L’nT, w.
 Where the result is expressed in decibels.
 The exacting method is described under Annex B of Building Regulations Approved Document E.